 You are probably wondering, how does a tooth become weakened?
 Well it happens over a span of time.
 A combination of mouth bacteria and sugars from foods, snacks, soft drinks, and sweets can cause the pH of your mouth to fall below normal levels making it a very acidic environment.
 This, my friends, is enamel’s kryptonite!
 The acidic conditions in the mouth can cause tooth enamel to undergo a process called demineralization, and thus create a tooth cavity.
 The weakening of the tooth from the inside out can result in the tooth to break or crumble.
 If this occurs see your dentist immediately so that they can evaluate the cavity and recommend the best way to restore the tooth.
 In some situations, if

 So, whether it is a physical accident or weakening enamel, when your tooth breaks the patient protocol is the same.
 SEE YOUR DENTIST!

 There is no way to treat a cracked tooth at home.
 Sometimes the tooth will look fine, but if you are experiencing pain when you eat or when the temperature in your mouth changes from drinking, your tooth may be damaged.
-If left untreated, cracked or broken teeth can result in nerve damage, which can later lead to more extensive and EXPENSIVE dental care.
+If left untreated, cracked or broken teeth can result in nerve damage, which can later lead to more extensive and EXPENSIVE dental care such as a dental implant.
 It is important to contact your dentist right away so they can evaluate your situation and go over treatment options that are most suitable to you.

 If you are looking for a dentist in the Triangle area to help you with that broken tooth, give DurhamDDS a call!
 We offer a generous helping of dental services for patients of all ages.
 To set up an appointment call our office at 919-286-0779 or visit durhamdds.com for more information.
 Did you find this article helpful?
 Please +1 if you are a gmail-er or like us on FB at the top of the article!
 Thanks.